luizbgomide/sovereign/rules.md

 # Rules

+This chapter covers the core rules of Sovereign.
+It endeavors to familiarize the reader with common terms, the goal of the game, the main procedures, and provide structure for commonly-occuring situations.

+Sovereign is a [Table-Top Role-Playing Game](https://en.wikipedia.org/wiki/Tabletop_role-playing_game), where a group of friends come together to imagine a fantasy adventure.
+One player (called the Game Master) prepares an an adventure and the other players [create characters](/character-creation) who will go on the adventure.
+The Game Master describes each situation to the Players, who then tell the Game Master what their Characters do.
+Their actions create new situations, which the Game Master describes, and the process repeats.

+The players aim to defeat powerful monsters and recover valuable treasure, which rewards Experience Points.
+Unlike most games, there is no *winning* in a strict sense, but *playing well* looks like earning as many Experience Points as possible without dying.
+After earning enough Experience Points, their Characters [grow more powerful](#advancement), and can face fiercer challenges (which tend to be worth more and more Experience Points).

+The Game Master aims to resolve each situation **fairly**.
+There is no *winning* for the Game Master, but *playing well* involves creating [interesting, impactful, and informed choices](https://www.bastionland.com/2018/09/the-ici-doctrine-information-choice.html) for the players, and then fairly determing what happens next.

+## Table Of Contents

+{% include chapter-toc.html items=site.data.rules %}

 ## Common Terms

 - **Player**: All of the real-life humans sitting around the table, *except* for the Game Master.
 Each Player controls a Character.